penglezos/penglezos/README.md

 ### Hi, I'm Panagiotis Englezos 👋

 A Software Engineer from Greece.
-Passionate about web development, writing code, tinkering with Android.
+Passionate about web development, writing code and tinkering with Android.

 You can also find me in:
 [Telegram](https://t.me/penglezos)